Mobile vs Browser Games: The Ultimate Showdown 2025

 • Heavy competition

-Winner: Browser games for indie and small teams.
+Winner: Browser games to indie and small teams.

 Market Size & Audience Reach